 In some cases, the trucks involved may be operated by (or on behalf of) major retailers or other national and international corporations.
 Those companies may be liable as well.

 Many will recall the tragic story of comedian Tracy Morgan having been severely injured when his vehicle was struck by a tractor-trailer truck operated by Walmart.
-His friend and colleague was sadly killed in the crash.
+His friend and colleague were sadly killed in the crash.
 An investigation revealed the Walmart driver had been awake for more than 28 hours at the time of the crash.
 (That accident unfolded in New Jersey, but it is prototypical of the kind of semi-truck accidents that happen here in Georgia and all over the country.
 As in that case, the company responsible for operating the truck is often liable.)

 Regardless of whether the trucking company in your accident was based in Georgia, if your accident happened anywhere within the state lines, an experienced Augusta truck accident attorney at Jackson Law Offices, P.C. can help.